 subtle little stuff they are doing.
 Watch the way that Bobby

 reacts to stuff and the way he sells all of Koko's jokes.
-This is

 just an all around fantastic live SNL sketch.